puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/gnomeextensions.md

 # GNOME Extensions

-GNOME is popular Linux Desktop environment pre-installed on many Linux distrubutions. ~~In order to get a better user experience~~ users often install GNOME Shell extensions to enhance the Desktop environment.
+GNOME is popular Linux Desktop environment pre-installed on many Linux distributions. ~~In order to get a better user experience~~ Users often install GNOME Shell extensions to enhance the Desktop environment.
 Artemis supports parsing extension metadata to obtain information on installed extensions.